-We will begin with the origins of Western thought with a glimpse into the ancient Greek world with Plato and the Roman Christian world with Augustine; these early thinkers left a noticeable legacy - their metaphysics, epistemology, and ethics have been formative to the way we think today.
+Beginning with the origins of Western thought with a glimpse into the ancient Greek world with Plato and the Roman Christian world with Augustine; these early thinkers left a noticeable legacy - their metaphysics, epistemology, and ethics have been formative to the way we think today.

-Since this is an introductory course, we will focus on developing an understanding of the methods and aims of philosophical thinking.
-Some of our main objectives will be to introduce several of the major texts in the history of philosophy, to read and discuss authors who have shaped Western culture and the history of Western philosophy and who have a vision for a future philosophy, and to develop our ability to raise critical questions and enhance our writing and conversation skills in an academic setting.
+This introductory course, will focus on developing an understanding of the methods and aims of philosophical thinking.
+Main objectives will introduce several of the major texts in the history of philosophy, to read and discuss authors who have shaped Western culture and the history of Western philosophy and who have a vision for a future philosophy, and to develop our ability to raise critical questions and enhance our writing and conversation skills in an academic setting.